danielPaulinoMesquita/borrow/README.md

 The project started and the following images are the current appearance (not finished yet).

 ### DashBoard
-This page the user will see all companies and products that can be borrowed `This page will have a lot changes yet`
+This page the user will see all companies and products that can be borrowed `This page will still have a lot of changes`
 ![alt text](src/assets/screens/dashBoard.png)

 ### Products